Jeck-ai/upsun_config_validator/README.md

 ## Contribute

 We're very interested in adding to the passing configs.
-If you have working configuration files for Platform.sh and/or Upsun, please share!
+If you have working configuration files for Upsun, please share!

 1. Create an issue
 2. Fork the repository